mgodfrey48/VBA-challenge/README.md

 # VBA-challenge
-Homework for 9/11 - VBA scripting for stock data analysis.
+VBA scripting for stock data analysis.

 Includes: screenshots of portions of the data from each year, as well as my VBA script used to create summary tables.